-Independent auditors
+Independent auditor

-KPMG LLP were appointed as the Company's auditors for the year ended 31 March 2022 following a tender exercise undertaken during the year.
-A resolution to re-appoint the Group's auditors will be proposed at the Annual General Meeting.
+KPMG LLP were appointed as the Company's auditor for the year ended 31 March 2023 following a tender exercise undertaken during the year.
+A resolution to re-appoint the Group's auditor will be proposed at the Annual General Meeting.

-Orbit Homes Energy Report 2021-22
+Orbit Homes Energy Report 2022-23